Working with hydrofluoric acid

 Identify the hazard

 Find out if any of the products that you use or transport contain hydrofluoric acid.
 It can also be called hydrogen fluoride, fluorohydric acid or HF.
-It may have a commercial name like ‘Rustoff’ or ‘Aluminium brightener’ - so read the labels and material safety data sheet (MSDS).
+It may have a commercial name like ‘Rustoff’ or ‘Aluminium brightener’ - so read the labels and safety data sheet (SDS).
 Also look out for any products containing ‘bifluoride’ such as ammonium bifluoride, sodium bifluoride, potassium bifluoride or similar as these can produce hydrogen fluoride if an acid is present.

 Assess the risk